Vita Ædwardi Regis

 It is a two-part text, the first dealing with England in the decades before the Norman Conquest (1066) and the activities of the family of Godwin, Earl of Wessex, and the second dealing with the holiness of King Edward.
 It is likely that the two parts were originally distinct.
 The first book is a secular history, not hagiography, although book ii is more hagiographic and was used as the basis of later saints' lives dedicated to the king, such as those by Osbert of Clare and Aelred of Rievaulx.
+The Vita is very important to historians of England in the eleventh century, because it is one of the few good primary sources still available from the period.
+Also, it is a transitional piece, showing how England was more closely related to Scandinavia, and how after the Norman Conquest, it shifted south and became more connected to continental Europe, particularly France.
+The time of the Vita was a time when this crucial shift in England's history was taking place.

+There are two modern English translations of the text, those of Henry Richards Luard (1858) and Frank Barlow (1962, 1992).

 Manuscripts

-There are two modern editions, those of Henry Richards Luard (1858) and Frank Barlow (1962, 1992).
 The Vita Ædwardi Regis survives in one manuscript, written in folios 38 to 57 of the British Library Harley MS 526, these twenty folios measuring c.
 13 cm by 18.5 c and penned in "brownish ink".
 Written on the manuscript at a later date is the name of Richard Bancroft, Archbishop of Canterbury (1604–1610), who must therefore have acquired it.
 Its location prior to the life of Archbishop Bancroft is unclear, but possible locations include Canterbury itself, London Cathedral or the church of Westminster, as Bancroft had previously been a canon of Westminster as well as treasurer, prebendary and Bishop of London.

 The Harley manuscript was probably written down at Christ Church, Canterbury around 1100, owing to the style of the hand.
 The two centre folios that originally lay between 40 and 41, and 54 and 55 are lost, though their content can be partially reconstructed.
 Its recent editor, historian Frank Barlow, thought that it was based on an earlier version of the text at Christ Church Canterbury by 1085; he also believed that other copies, now lost, existed at Westminster Abbey and Bury St Edmunds, from which derivative works were written.